CDRT/docs/bios/settings/thinkpad/secureboot.md

 ![](./img/secureboot.png)

 <details><summary>Secure Boot</summary>

-One of 2 possible options:
+Options:

 1. On – prevent unauthorized operating systems from running at boot time.
-Default, if ‘OS Optimized Defaults’ has value ‘On’.
+Default, if `OS Optimized Defaults` has value `On`.
 2. Off – allow to run any operating systems at boot time.
-Default, if ‘OS Optimized Defaults’ has value ‘Off.
+Default, if `OS Optimized Defaults` has value `Off.

 | WMI Setting name | Values | SVP Req'd | AMD/Intel |
 |:---|:---|:---|:---|
 | SecureBoot | Disable, Enable | Yes* | Both |

-**NOTE** On systems produced after 2020, Secure Boot setting can only be set to Disable using WMI when an SVP is passed.
+!> On systems produced after 2020, Secure Boot setting can only be set to Disable using WMI when an SVP is passed.
 Secure Boot can always be set to Enable without a password.

 </details>

-<details><summary>Secure Boot Mode</summary>
+<details><summary>Secure Boot Mode (display only) </summary>

-Shows whether the platform is operating in one of 2 possible modes:
+Possible modes:

 1. Setup mode
 2.	**User mode** - default.